-In this Samsung Galaxy A5 2017 review, Mister Mo shares his experience with using this handy, beautiful, upper mid-range smartphone.
+In this Samsung Galaxy A5 2017 review, Mister Mo shares his experience with using this new mobile phone of 2017.
+It is a handy, beautiful, upper mid-range Android 4G mobile phone.

 This is not a fairy tale, but the Samsung Galaxy A5 2017 was love at first sight for me.
 I loved the display size, the water resistance, and the wide LTE support.
 I have used it extensively for a while now and have my review ready, so you can find out how it performs.